 Conviction of compassion

 We have to be vigilant in ensuring that our convictions don’t fall into the category of dogmatism, fanaticism, and egocentrism.
-These tendencies are characterised by feelings of polarisation, judgement, and even hate for the contrarian view.
-The ability to impartially view our thoughts and feelings as they arise can help us recognise which space our convictions are coming from.
+These tendencies are characterized by feelings of polarisation, judgment, and even hate for the contrarian view.
+The ability to impartially view our thoughts and feelings as they arise can help us recognize which space our convictions are coming from.
 Our convictions are our comfort zones, and it requires a higher degree of awareness to consider the validity of other viewpoints too.
-Trouble arises when we fail to recognise the humanness of those with views contrary to our own.
+Trouble arises when we fail to recognize the humanness of those with views contrary to our own.
 However, the catch over here is that if we want to be understood by our opponents, we need to understand them too for this to happen.

 While interacting with those having radically opposite views, we need to constantly remind ourselves that convictions are based on individual maturity, experience, and choice, and since we are all at differing levels of maturity, our personal convictions vary.
 Talking to people with different convictions than ours, or having wrong convictions, can be challenging, but it is our responsibility to stand up for love.
 Be kind, but speak up.
 What is important when confronting someone is creating a genuine interplay; we have to stay true to our convictions.
 Difficult conversations are transformative; we gain nothing from only speaking to those with whom we agree.
 We should be prepared to keep an open mind to different perceptions.